eesmer/LastControl/README.md

 Debian, Ubuntu, Centos, RedHat, Oracle Linux, Rocky Linux

 ## Features
+- Takes out inventory
+  - Adds to the report if there is an inventory change
 - Checks for updates
+- Controls listening and established connections
 - Looks at running services and load status
-- Takes out inventory
-  - Adds to the report if there is an inventory change
+- Ram, swap and disk uses (S.M.A.R.T check for disk)
+- Controls local user management (local user,limit and sudo privileges)
+- Controls system, network and access (ssh) settings
 - Checks configurations according to hardening policies. https://www.cisecurity.org/

-  - Generates score for system health
-  - Generates score for network settings
-  - Generates score for ssh settings
-  - Checks disks S.M.A.R.T
+- Checks log4j usage and vulnerability
-- It scans for kernel-based exploits and CVE Ref. gives https://github.com/InteliSecureLabs/Linux_Exploit_Suggester

 - It only performs a fast scan with nmap on the subnet.
-- All these outputs with a web page; It shows the reports on a single screen by categorizing the machines as 'red' 'green' and 'orange'
+- All these outputs with a web page; It shows the reports on a single screen by categorizing the machines as 'red' 'green' and 'orange' and General Reports.

 ## Requirements
 It works in Debian environment.
 Desktop environment is not required.